niklavsricards/NoteAPI/README.md

 8. Open site in browser [localhost:8001](http://localhost:8001).
 If you see symfony welcome page then every is setup correctly.
 9. Install [Postman](https://www.postman.com/downloads/) for easier API call testing.

+Additional information:
+1. To access phpmyadmin terminal username and password from `docker-compose.yml` file has to be used.

 ## API endpoints

 1. `http://localhost:8001/notes/add` - Add new note.